This is the Privacy Notice for BaNES CCG.

 The CCG has a Caldicott Guardian who is a senior person responsible for protecting the confidentiality of service user information and enabling appropriate and lawful information-sharing.

-The Caldicott Guardian for the CCG is Dawn Clarke, Director of Nursing and Quality.
+The Caldicott Guardian for the CCG is Lisa Harvey, Director of Nursing and Quality.

 11. Personal Information we collect and hold about you